PyanProject/Structo/readme.txt

 This system generates 3D models from textual descriptions.
 It uses BERT to create embeddings from input text, which are then transformed into random 3D scenes using Open3D.

 ## Features
-- **Text Embedding Generation**: Uses BERT to convert text into embeddings.
+- **Text Embedding Generation**: Uses CLIP to convert text into embeddings.
 - **3D Scene Generation**: Uses Open3D to visualize and save randomly generated 3D scenes.
 - **Saving Embeddings**: Saves generated embeddings as `.npy` files in the `temp_emb` directory.